pay360/mobilesdk-ios/README.md

 ## Manual installation
 If you prefer not to use the aforementioned dependency managers, you can integrate this SDK into your project manually.

-* Download the Paypoint SDK.
+* Download the Paypoint Payments iOS SDK.
 * Enter Xcode and select "*File > Add Files to Project*".
 Navigate to the directory where 'Paypoint.framework' was saved and select it.
 * In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 * Under the tab 'General', navigate to 'Linked Frameworks and Libraries'.
 	* Ensure 'the 'Paypoint.framework' is listed there.
 If not, select the '+' icon at the bottom of the list and select Paypoint.framework.
 	* Select the '+' icon at the bottom of this list and select each of the native iOS frameworks listed in the 'dependecies' section above.
+* Under the tab 'Build Phases' locate the 'Copy Bundle Reesources' build phase.
+* In the finder App, navigate to your App's project directory.
+    * Locate Paypoint.framework.
+    * Navigate within Paypoint.framework and locate PaypointResources.bundle.
+* Drag and drop 'PaypointResourced.bundle' into your 'Copy Bundle Resources' build phase.

 # Usage